How do I sign up cattle for the junior show?

 Substitutions of junior show cattle can be made during check-in.
 Substitutions are allowed across breeds and divisions.
 Be sure to bring registration papers for the substituted animal to check-in if entered in a breed class.
 Scratches can also be made during check-in.

 How do I register for tie-outs?

 Tie-out fees are $20/head and include bedding.
 Please purchase your tie-out slots when registering online.
 They are assigned on a first-come, first-serve basis.
-We will have a booth set up at tie-outs and ask that you stop there once you are unloaded to receive your tie-out location assignment from the Junior Show Office during check-in.
+You must receive your tie-out location assignment from the Junior Show Office during check-in.